A Two-fold Randomization Framework for Impulse Control Problems: Reinforcement Learning for Randomized Impulse Control

 \subsection{Geometric convergence of the policy improvement algorithm}

-Theorem~\ref{thm:policy_improvement} and \ref{thm:iter-value-fct} have guaranteed the convergence for the iterative approach introduced in \Cref{subsec:iter-construction} to the value function in Definition~\ref{defn:rand-impulse}.
-We present the following geometric convergence rate for this approach under the additional standing Assumption~\ref{assump:boundedness}. \begin{theorem} There exists some $q\in (0,1)$, such that for any $n\in\NN$,
+\Cref{thm:policy_improvement,thm:iter-value-fct} have guaranteed the convergence for the iterative approach introduced in \Cref{subsec:iter-construction} to the value function in Definition~\ref{defn:rand-impulse}.
+We present the following geometric convergence rate for this approach under the additional standing Assumption~\ref{assump:boundedness}.
+The proof is presented in Appendix~\ref{app:a-5}. \begin{theorem} There exists some $q\in (0,1)$, such that for any $n\in\NN$,